-I557 Psychology of the Urban Environment (3 Cr)
+557 Psychology of the Urban Environment (3 cr.)
 P: PSY 500 or equivalent.
 Introductory course on the effects of the urban environment on human behavior.
 Theories and empirical studies concerning environmental stresses in urban settings will be discussed with a major emphasis given to field studies.
 Implications of theory and research findings for urban planning will be specified.

-565 Interpersonal Relations (3 Cr)
+565 Interpersonal Relations (3 cr.)
+P: 9 hours of psychology.
 Review of major current theoretical formulations of the interpersonal relationship, including a discussion of some of the more prominent research.
 Focus is primarily upon two-person interpersonal relations.

-570 Industrial Psychology(3 Cr)
+570 Industrial Psychology (3 cr.)
 Survey of the applications of psychological principles and of research methodology to the various human problems in the industry, such as: personnel selection and appraisal, the organizational and social context of human work, the job and work situation, human errors and accidents, and psychological aspects of consumer behavior.

-572 Organizational Psychology (3 Cr)
+572 Organizational Psychology (3 cr.)
 A survey of basic behavioral science research and thinking as these contribute to the understanding of individual, dyadic, group, intergroup, and other large organization behavioral phenomena.
 The topics covered include motivation, perception, attitudes and morale, communication, leadership, conflict, problem solving, behavior change, and organizational effectiveness.

-574 Psychology of Industrial Training (3 Cr)
+574 Psychology of Industrial Training (3 cr.)
+P: 3 hours of psychology.
 Utilization of psychological measurement techniques in assessing training needs and evaluating training effectiveness and the application of learning research and theory to industrial training.

-577 Human Factors in Engineering (3 Cr)
+577 Human Factors in Engineering (3 cr.)
 Survey of human factors in engineering with particular reference to human functions in man-machine systems, and consideration of human abilities and limitations in relation to design of equipment and work environments.

-578 Occupational Analysis (3 Cr)
+1578 Occupational Analysis (3 cr.)
+P: PSY 570.
 Survey of systematic study of human work, including techniques of analysis of jobs and occupations for personnel and related purposes.
 Survey of occupational research and related topics.
 Practice in job analysis.